chgraham04/3050_final/README.md

 Prior to running project:

-1. Install all requirements using ```pip install requirements.txt``` or individually by installing arcade and stockfish via pip.
+1. Install all requirements using ```pip install -r requirements.txt``` or individually by installing arcade and stockfish via pip.

 To run the project, simply run main.py.
 The program will take a minute to open upon first being run as it installs the Stockfish engine.
 Upon starting, click a piece to show all legal moves as green tiles.
 Drag the piece to one of these tiles to move it.